 All activities described below are prescribed activities and are controlled under Local Law 1 and require a permit.

-- The temporary occupation of the road reserve for non profit purpose, e.g. shipping container, mini skip, stored equipment or building materials.
+- The temporary occupation of the road corridor by a private person for non profit purpose, e.g. shipping container, mini skip, stored equipment or building materials.

 - Applies to existing retail outlets, multi-dwelling residential, industrial or commercial buildings.